 Most cancers cannot be prevented, but there are some steps we can do to reduce the chances of the development of lung cancer in cats.

-Schedule annual veterinary visits, while this can’t prevent cancer, early diagnosis can make treatment easier and hopefully prevent the spread from a primary location to the lungs.
+- Schedule annual veterinary visits, while this can’t prevent cancer, early diagnosis can make treatment easier and hopefully avoid the spread from a primary location to the lungs.